sentinel-official/docs/docs/dvpn-nodes/setup/manual/node-config.md

 # Each [[inbounds]] block defines one V2Ray inbound listener with the four fields below.

 # port: Port for incoming connections as a single port number or "in_port:out_port" mapping format.
-# Allowed: Single port or port mapping format — Example: "10086" or "10086:10086"
+# Allowed: Single port or port mapping format.
+Example: "10086" or "10086:10086"

 # proxy_protocol: Proxy protocol used for the inbound connection.
-# Allowed: vmess, vless — Example: "vmess"
+# Allowed: vmess, vless.
+Example: "vmess"

 # transport_protocol: Underlying transport used for handling requests and data transmission.
-# Allowed: domainsocket, gun, grpc, http, mkcp, quic, tcp, websocket — Example: "tcp"
+# Allowed: domainsocket, gun, grpc, http, mkcp, quic, tcp, websocket.
+Example: "tcp"

 # transport_security: Transport encryption applied to the inbound connection.
-# Allowed: none, tls — Example: "tls"
+# Allowed: none, tls.
+Example: "tls"

 [[inbounds]]
 port = "54556"